 Multislice CT Examinations

-Australian Radiology Clinics provides bulk billing multislice CT examinations at all three of our Adelaide radiology clinics — Brighton, Hawthorn and Salisbury.
+Australian Radiology Clinics provides bulk billing multislice CT examinations at both of our Adelaide radiology clinics — Brighton and Salisbury.
 Provided you have a valid Medicare card and are referred to us in accordance with Medicare’s requirements, you will be bulk billed for any multislice CT examination not requiring interventional radiography so that there is no gap to pay.
 Please feel free to get in touch with us if you have any questions about any of our bulk billing radiology services.

 If you are coming to Australian Radiology Clinics for a CT scan of the abdomen, pelvis, head, neck or chest, it is important that you do not eat or drink for up to 4 hours prior to your appointment.
 You will be advised as to precise requirements in this regard at the time of booking your multislice CT examination.